michaelminter/fracture-url/views/api.md

 `{"fractured_url":"http://fracture.it/3","error":""}`

-or, if your URL is more than 200 characters, or simply isn't a URL at all
+If your URL is more than 200 characters, or is an invalid URL:

 `{"fractured_url":"","error":["Not a valid URL format"]}`